 4. Investment

-If the due diligence process is successful, the investor will offer to invest in the company.
+If the due diligence process is successful, the investor will make an offer to invest in the company.
 This typically involves negotiating terms such as valuation, equity stake, and board seats.

 5. Post-Investment Support

 After the investment is made, venture investors often actively support the company’s growth.
-This can include providing strategic advice, introducing potential customers or partners, and helping with recruitment.
+This can include providing strategic advice, making introductions to potential customers or partners, and helping with recruitment.

 The Impact of Venture Investing on Innovation